-In this article, we wanted to take a moment and discuss what it might be like to own one of these awesome animals as well as discuss some of the pros and cons of this breed.
-This way if you are on the “fence” as to whether or not you want to adopt a Kelly Blue Terrier puppy or rescue dog, you’ll hopefully have a better idea if one will be right for you!
+In this article, we wanted to take a moment and discuss what it might be like to own one of these incredible animals, as well as discuss some of the pros and cons of this breed.
+This way,, if you are on the “fence” about whether you want to adopt a Kelly Blue Terrier puppy or rescue dog, you’ll hopefully have a better idea if one will be right for you!

 So, without further ado, let’s dive right in.

 Breed Group: Terrier

 Height: 17.5 to 19.5 inches at the shoulder

 Life Span: 12 to 15 years